UK - Basel - Lucerne

 Day 7 - Speyer

 Spend today in Speyer, a handsome town of great importance through the Middle Ages and beyond.
 Choose to meander at leisure in this compact city, or join an optional walking tour.
 The stately City Hall which housed the city fathers, the baroque Old Mint, and the Jews’ Courtyard, one of the most important medieval Jewish sites in Germany, all tell parts of its tale.
 As does Emperor Konrad II’s extraordinary Romanesque cathedral, a vast temple where eight emperors and kings, along with some of their queens, are buried.
+We sail to Rüdesheim to dock overnight.

 Day 8 - Lorelei Passage - Koblenz